 I suppose you could provide your phone number in the listing, but I only communicated with potential buyers over email.
 Craigslist uses a two-way email relay, so neither the seller or buyer share their actual email address.
 This alleviated some of my privacy concerns as I certainly didn’t want to share my email address with millions of people and end up on a billion spam email lists.
-As the seller, your email will look something like email@example.com and the buyer will have an email similar to firstname.lastname@example.org.
+As the seller, your email will look something [email protected] and the buyer will have an email similar [email protected]

 I did need to overcome one significant concern – sharing my home address and having the buyer come to my house.
 The tools I was selling were simply too large and heavy to transport to a ‘neutral’ location.
 I still have some reservations about that, but I didn’t have any issues with the buyers.
 One other thing to consider with Craiglist, as opposed to the auction format on eBay, is that you should expect some haggling on price.
 It’s up to you if you want to stand firm on your asking price or accept less.